A Multidisciplinary activity that involves the STEM disciplines

-Its focus is the study of climatic factors and the causes which are leading to an increase in temperatures.
+The focus is on the study of climatic factors and the causes leading to an increase in temperature.

 Age : 14-15 years

 STEM : math, science, biology, physics, English.

 Teachers: Mario Di Fonza, Sabrina Nappi, Rosanna Busiello, Josephine Iannone

 Crickets sing to….

 1. Call the female: male cricket’s challenge is to be loud enough to be heard